Emperor-Ovaltine/gideon/index.md

 #### Via Cloudflare Worker (requires self-setup)
 - **Custom model implementation** - Your Cloudflare Worker can integrate any image generation model you choose (e.g., Stable Diffusion via Cloudflare's platform).

-## 🎲 Adventure System

-The Adventure System transforms Gideon into an AI Game Master for immersive tabletop roleplaying experiences:

-### Features
-- **AI-Powered Storytelling**: Dynamic narratives adapt to player actions
-- **Multiple Settings**: Fantasy worlds, sci-fi universes, horror scenarios, and more
-- **Persistent State**: Adventure progress is saved between sessions
-- **Integrated Dice System**: Roll dice with standard RPG notation (1d20, 2d6+3, etc.)
-- **Campaign Management**: Check status and track adventure progress
-- **Scene Visualization**: Automatically generate images of key moments (requires Cloudflare Worker)

-### Using the Adventure System
-1. Start an adventure with `/adventure new` (select a setting).
-2. Interact with the adventure by sending messages in the channel or using `/adventure action [your action]`.
-3. Roll dice when needed with `/adventure roll [dice notation]`.
-4. Check your progress with `/adventure status`.
-5. End your adventure when complete with `/adventure end`.
-6. Adjust image generation frequency with `/adventure config_images [frequency]` (0 to disable, requires Admin perms and Cloudflare Worker setup).

-Each adventure is channel-specific and uses the channel's configured AI model unless overridden.

 ## ❓ Troubleshooting

-- **Connection Issues**: Run `/diagnostic` to check network connectivity to Discord and APIs.
+- **Connection Issues**: Run `/admin diagnostic` to check network connectivity to Discord and APIs.
 - **Missing Commands**: Ensure the bot has `applications.commands` scope and necessary permissions (Send Messages, Read History, Embed Links, Manage Threads).
 Try re-inviting if needed.
-Use `/sync` (owner only) as a last resort.
+Use `/admin sync` (owner only) as a last resort.
 - **Model Problems**: Some models require OpenRouter credits - check your account balance.
 Ensure the model ID used is correct.
+Use `/settings show` to view current model configuration.
 - **State Issues**: Check logs for errors related to database operations.
-Ensure the `DATA_DIRECTORY` (Python) or Docker volume mount is writable and contains the `gideon.db` file (or the configured database file).
+Ensure the `DATA_DIRECTORY` (Python) or Docker volume mount is writable and contains the `gideon_state.db` file.
 The bot automatically saves state to the database periodically and on shutdown.
-- **Image Generation Issues**: If `/imagine` fails, try smaller dimensions (e.g., 512x512), fewer steps, or a different model via `/hordemodels`.
-Check AI Horde status.
+- **Image Generation Issues**: If `/dream` fails, try simpler prompts, different models, or smaller dimensions.
+Check provider configuration with `/dream manage view_config`.
+Verify API keys in `.env`.
-- **Cloudflare Worker Issues**: Use `/cftest` (Admin) to diagnose connectivity.
-Verify your `CLOUDFLARE_WORKER_URL` and `CLOUDFLARE_API_KEY` in `.env` are correct and your worker is running.
+- **Cloudflare Worker Issues**: Verify your `CLOUDFLARE_WORKER_URL` and `CLOUDFLARE_API_KEY` in `.env` are correct and your worker is deployed and running.
-- **Adventure Issues**: If an adventure gets stuck or unresponsive, try ending it with `/adventure end` and starting a new one.
-Check logs for errors.
-- **News Feed Issues**: Use `/feedstatus` to check configuration.
-Use `/feedupdate force_refresh:True` (Admin) to test fetching.
-Check logs for feed parsing or summarization errors.

 ## 📖 Documentation

 For detailed technical information about Gideon's architecture, implementation details, and advanced setup instructions, please refer to the [Technical Documentation](documentation.md).

 <p align="center">
-Made with ❤️ by <a href="https://github.com/Emperor-Ovaltine">Emperor-Ovaltine</a>
+Made with ❤️ by <a href="https://github.com/eoko-dev">eoko</a>
 </p>